sailfish009/mydl_C/docs/notes/benchmarks.md

 # Benchmarks

-Here we benchmark the training speed of a Mask R-CNN in detectron2, with some other popular open source Mask R-CNN implementations.
+Here we benchmark the training speed of a Mask R-CNN in mydl, with some other popular open source Mask R-CNN implementations.